 1. What is ADA compliance, and how does it apply to my website?

-The ADA, or Americans with Disabilities Act, was passed in 1990.
+The ADA, or the Americans with Disabilities Act, was passed in 1990.
 It prohibits discrimination based on disability.
 In general, it applies to employment, transportation, public accommodations, and access to government-provided programs and services.
 The ADA prohibits discrimination in many formats and helps increase the opportunities offered to individuals with disabilities.
 An ADA-compliant website is accessible to anyone who needs to be able to access it, including people who may have a variety of disabilities that decrease motor function, sight, or hearing.

-With regards to websites, the ADA does not offer specific requirements that define compliance.
+With regard to websites, the ADA does not offer specific requirements that define compliance.
 Instead, most users turn to the WCAG, or the Web Content Accessibility Guidelines, which establish a clear international standard that makes the internet as accessible as possible for individuals with disabilities.

-2. How do I know if my website has to be ADA compliant?
+2. How do I know if my website has to be ADA-compliant?

 In general, any business can benefit from an ADA-compliant website.
-An average of 20% of the traffic to your website could come from users with disabilities, including those who may need to use assistive devices in order to access the internet and your website.
+An average of 20% of the traffic to your website could come from users with disabilities, including those who may need to use assistive devices to access the internet and your website.
 However, some types of businesses and organizations must offer ADA compliance and adhere to WCAG standards, including:

 - Businesses with more than 15 full-time employees that operate 20 or more weeks every year

 - Public accommodation businesses, including hotels, banks, public transportation, or other businesses that people need to use to go about their daily business